mikelhernaez/qvz/README.md

 ## Algorithm

-qvz uses the approach described in (paper reference) to perform lossy compression.
+qvz uses the approach described in a paper submitted to Bioinformatics to perform lossy compression.
 Data is clustered to reduce global variability, then each cluster is compressed by calculating a set of quantization matrices that performs optimally under the chosen distortion metric  and the empirical statistics of the data, using a first order Markov prediction model.

 ## License
-qvz is available under the terms of the (license todo) license.
-See LICENSE for more information.
+qvz is available under the terms of the GPLv3.
+See COPYING for more information.

 ## Bugs and Feedback
 Please use GitHub issues to open bug reports or provide feedback about qvz.